Metal Failure Mitigation

 Metal failure can also bring work processes to a halt, and the loss of productivity can have a negative impact on revenue.
 Plus, there is the loss of customer goodwill if a shutdown lasts long enough that it jeopardizes production deadlines.
 Also, if there is a contractual obligation related to the output of a particular process, there could even be legal ramifications.

 And, of course, amplifying the risk of simply accepting metal erosion is the unpredictability of metal failure.
 Even if a business regularly inspects crucial metal assets and monitors the progression of erosion, there is no way to know if an item will fail six months from now or six minutes from now.
-As a result, companies that take this approach either have to replace worn items as soon as damage is detected or hope for the best and prepare for the worst.
+As a result, companies that take this approach either have to replace worn items as soon as damage is noticeable or hope for the best and prepare for the worst.

 Options for Addressing Erosive Metal Failure